 • David Joris and Dutch Anabaptism (Waterloo, 1990), is now available digitally.

 • Journal of Early Modern History, Renaissance Quarterly, Social History, Sixteenth Century Journal, Archive for Reformation History, Church History, Dutch Review of Church History, Fides et Historia, Mennonite Quarterly Review, Doopsgezinde Bijdragen, Renaissance and Reformation, The Journal of Medieval and Renaissance Studies, The Canadian Journal of History, The Mennonite Encyclopedia V, The Oxford Encyclopedia of the Reformation, and The Encyclopedia of Witchcraft: The Western Tradition.

 Recent articles include:

-He has also published or has forthcoming several chapters in books, most recently including:
+He has also published or has forthcoming over two dozen book chapters, including:

-- "The Drama of the Two Word Debate among Liberal Dutch Mennonites, c.
+• "The Drama of the Two Word Debate among Liberal Dutch Mennonites, c.
 1620-1660: Preparing the Way for Baruch Spinoza?"
-Forthcoming in Radicalism and Dissent in the World of Protestant Reform, eds Bridget Heal and Anorthe Kremers (Göttingen, Vandenhoeck & Ruprecht, March 2017), 118-36.
+In Radicalism and Dissent in the World of Protestant Reform, eds Bridget Heal and Anorthe Kremers (Göttingen, Vandenhoeck & Ruprecht, 2017), 118-36.